MasayukiKawashima/MasayukiKawashima/README.md

 - :tractor:I'm a "kaki" (Japanese persimmon) farmer in Japan.
 - :heart_eyes: I'm interested in digital content creation and am currently studying iOS app development in particular.
-- :iphone: I am releasing an iOS application.
+- :iphone: I'm releasing an iOS application.
 I would appreciate it if you could download it from the link provided in the repository :).
 - :necktie: I'm currently seeking a job as an iOS app engineer.
   [This is my profile on Wantedly.](https://www.wantedly.com/id/masayuki_kawashima_p)